soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. App Engine
 4. Cloud Storage

+### 11.1

+You are tasked with defining lifecycle configurations on buckets in Cloud Storage.
+You need to consider all possible options for transitioning from one storage class to another.
+All of the following transitions are allowed except for one.
+Which one is that?

+1. Nearline to coldline
+2. Regional to nearline
+3. Multiregional to coldline
+4. Regional to multiregional

+### 11.6

+Which of the following statements about Cloud Storage is not true?

+1. Cloud Storage buckets can have retention periods.
+2. Lifecycle configurations can be used to change storage class from regional to multiregional.
+3. Cloud Storage does not provide block-level access to data within files stored in buckets.
+4. Cloud Storage is designed for high durability.

+### 11.7

+Once a bucket has its storage class set to coldline, what are other storage classes it can transition to?

+1. Regional
+2. Nearline
+3. Multi-regional
+4. None of the above

+### 11.20

+A colleague is wondering why some storage charges are so high.
+They explain that they have moved all their storage to nearline and coldline storage.
+They routinely access most of the object on any given day.
+What is one possible reason the storage costs are higher than expected?

+1. Nearline and coldline incur access charges.
+2. Transfer charges.
+3. Multiregional coldline is more expensive.
+4. Regional coldline is more expensive.

+### 12.9

+You want to estimate the cost of running a BigQuery query.
+What two services within Google Cloud Platform will you need to use?

+1. BigQuery and Billing
+2. Billing and Pricing Calculator
+3. BigQuery and Pricing Calculator
+4. Billing and Pricing Calculator

+### 13.8

+As required by your company’s policy, you need to back up your Datastore database at least once per day.
+An auditor is questioning whether or not Datastore export is sufficient.
+You explain that the Datastore export command produces what outputs?

+1. A single entity file
+2. A metadata file
+3. A metadata file and a folder with the data
+4. A metadata file, an entity file, and a folder with the data

+### 13.11

+You have received a large data set from an Internet of Things (IoT) system.
+You want to use BigQuery to analyze the data.
+What command-line command would you use to make data available for analysis in BigQuery?

+1. bq load ––autodetect ––source_format=[FORMAT] [DATASET].[TABLE]
+   [PATH_TO_SOURCE]
+2. bq import ––autodetect ––source_format=[FORMAT] [DATASET].[TABLE]
+   [PATH_TO_SOURCE]
+3. gloud BigQuery load ––autodetect ––source_format=[FORMAT] [DATASET].
+   [TABLE] [PATH_TO_SOURCE]
+4. gcloud BigQuery load ––autodetect ––source_format=[FORMAT] [DATASET].
+   [TABLE] [PATH_TO_SOURCE]

+### 13.14

+You have just exported from a Dataproc cluster.
+What have you exported?

+1. Data in Spark DataFrames
+2. All tables in the Spark database
+3. Configuration data about the cluster
+4. All tables in the Hadoop database

+### 13.17

+Which of the following commands will create a subscription on the topic ace-exam-topic1?

+1. gcloud pubsub create ––topic=ace-exam-topic1 ace-exam-sub1
+2. gcloud pubsub subscriptions create ––topic=ace-exam-topic1
+3. gcloud pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1
+4. gsutil pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1

+### 17.6

+You are working in the form displayed after clicking the Add link in the IAM form of IAM & Admin in Cloud Console.
+There is a parameter called New Members.
+What items would you enter in that parameter?

+1. Individual users only
+2. Individual users or groups
+3. Roles or individual users
+4. Roles or groups

+### 17.7

+You have been assigned the App Engine Deployer role.
+What operations can you perform?

+1. Write new versions of an application only
+2. Read application configuration and settings only
+3. Read application configuration and settings and write new configurations
+4. Read application configuration and settings and write new versions

+### 17.10

+What launch stages are available when creating custom roles?

+1. Alpha and beta only
+2. General availability only
+3. Disabled only
+4. Alpha, beta, general availability, and disabled

+### 17.13

+A scope is identified using what kind of identifier?

+1. A randomly generated ID
+2. A URL beginning with https://www.googleserviceaccounts/
+3. A URL beginning with https://www.googleapis.com/auth/
+4. A URL beginning with https://www.googleapis.com/auth/PROJECT_ID]

+### 17.16

+What gcloud command would you use to set scopes?

+1. gcloud compute instances set-scopes
+2. gcloud compute instances set-service-account
+3. gcloud compute service-accounts set-scopes
+4. gcloud compute service-accounts define-scopes

 ### 18.2

 You have just created a virtual machine, and you’d like Stackdriver Monitoring to alert you via email whenever the CPU